lzim/mtl/blue/session11/s11_learner/mtl_session11_see.md

 ## In-session Exercise (30 minutes)

-### Connect learning and decisions from experiments to original team vision, question, and need
+### Connect learning and decisions from experiments to original team vision, question, and need.

 1. What shared vision did the team decide on in session 1?